phase/o/docs/spec/stdio.md

 ```
 *Outputs `ih`*

-`n` prints the top of the stack with a new line.
+`p` prints the top of the stack with a new line.
 ```
-'h 'i nn
+'h 'i pp
 ```
 *Outputs
 ```